c2d7fa/jonasforth/README.md

 # Notes on UEFI

-`JONASFORTH` is runs without an operating system, instead using the facilities provided by UEFI by running as a UEFI application.
-(Or rather, in the future it hopefully will.
-Right now, it uses Linux.)
+Jonasforth runs without an underlying operating system, instead using the facilities provided by UEFI by running as a UEFI application.
 This section contains some notes about how this functionality is implemented.

 I also wrote an entire tutorial that descirbes how to write and compile a "Hello, World!"
 UEFI application, including how to run it on real hardware,